ui5-community/wdi5/docs/configuration.md

 Boolean setting to trigger injecting `wdi5` into both the shell and the app when used with the SAP Build Workzone, standard edition.
 Recommended complement is to also [configure IAS Authentication](authentication?id=sap-cloud-identity-services-identity-authentication): as SAP Build requires its own Identity Provider (most likely provided by using an IAS tenant), you'll have to configure authentication against that as well in `wdi5`.

+### `autoWaitUrlIgnoreRegex`

+Ignore list in form of regex.
+Those will be used to ignore certain XHR/Fetch call from beeing waited for by the OPA5 Waiters.
+This can be used in combination with longpolling requests to continusly update your app.

+!> Be carefull adding to many requests or to general regex here as this might make the tests more instable by advancing in the test before you expect it.

 ## `package.json`